lingtalfi/UniverseTools/doc/api/UniverseTools/MetaInfoTool.md

 A planet should have a meta-info.byml file at the root of its directory.

-The meta-info.byml contains various information about the planet, especially the current version.
+The meta-info.byml contains various information about the planet, especially the current version of the planet.